A-AhkUser/eAutocomplete/README.md

 ```
 ***

  Associate a function with the `suggestionLookUp` event.
-This would cause the function to be launched automatically whenever the user attempts to query an info tip from the selected suggestion by pressing either the `Right` key (querying the first suggestion's associated *datum*) or the `Shift+Right` hotkey (querying the second suggestion's associated *datum*).
+This would cause the function to be launched automatically whenever the user attempts to query an info tip from the selected suggestion by pressing and holding either the `Right` key (querying the first suggestion's associated *datum*) or the `Shift+Right` hotkey (querying the second suggestion's associated *datum*).
 The return value of the callback will be used as the actual text displayed in the tooltip.
 This can be used to allow dynamic description lookups such as when description strings come from a dictionary API, as an example.

  The function can optionally accept the following parameters:</br>
 ``infoTipText := mySuggestionLookupEventMonitor(_suggestionText, _tabIndex)``